slvarun/slvarun/README.md

 # 💫 About Me:
-Hi, I’m Merugu Varun from Hyderabad, Telangana.
-I hold a B.Tech in Artificial Intelligence and Machine Learning.
-I recently completed a job simulation in data analytics at Quantium, where I developed skills in data preparation and customer insights.<br>I'm proficient in Python, Java, and various frameworks like Flask and React.
-I enjoy problem-solving, have solved over 250 DSA problems, and have a passion for sports, being a silver medalist in Tae Kwon Do.
-In my free time, I love swimming and playing video games.
+Hi, I'm Merugu Varun, an aspiring software developer based in Hyderabad.
+I am pursuing a Bachelor's degree in Artificial Intelligence and Machine Learning and have hands-on experience in various tech stacks, primarily focusing on web development and data analytics.
+I am passionate about leveraging technology to solve real-world problems and continually seek opportunities to grow my skills.

 ## 🌐 Socials: